abuhussein91/DataScientist/README.md

-# DataScientist
+# DataScientist assessmnet for Norfolk Southern
-1 Center point dectection for PASCAL-VOC images with a single object 1.1 Constraints and Requirements
+1 Center point dectection for PASCAL-VOC images with a single object \\
+  1.1 Constraints and Requirements \\
     • Use Jupyter notebook for all the stages from the beginning to the end.
-Provide a write-up for your solution.
+Provide a write-up for your solution.\\
       – Hint: one of the essential skills for a successful data scientist is to be able to present the results decently and fluently to the business partners with no technical background.
 A nice write-up will be a key in evaluating the candidate.